Skip to main content

 • The regular expression has a maximum timeout of 100ms.

-1. Description: Match Quotes
+1. Match quotes

 When the source text contains double or single quotes, and you want to check that there are quotes also in the translation text, you can use the following regular expression: